• WorldView

 The GEM is billed to be the largest archaeological museum devoted to a single civilization.

-Encompassing a massive 490,000 square-meters, the Grand Egyptian Museum will display around 100,000 ancient artifacts spanning 7,000 years of Egyptian history.
-The main galleries are divided along four eras: predynastic and Old Kingdom, Middle Kingdom, New Kingdom, and Greco-Roman.
+Encompassing a massive 490,000 square-meters, the Grand Egyptian Museum displays around 100,000 ancient artifacts spanning 7,000 years of Egyptian history.
+The main galleries are divided along four eras: predynastic and Old Kingdom, Middle Kingdom, New Kingdom and Greco-Roman.

 One highlight of the Middle Kingdom is a spectacularly preserved 140-foot-long solar barque found buried next to Khufu’s pyramid, making it the oldest and largest wooden boat discovered in Egypt.
 Scholars believe solar boats were symbolic vessels, meant to transport the pharaoh on his journey through the cosmic waters of the afterlife.

-More recent discoveries from the famed necropolis Saqqara, at Memphis, Egypt’s ancient capital, include painted sarcophagi, preserved mummies, bronze statues, and ritual vessels that will also enter the museum’s collection.
+More recent discoveries from the famed necropolis Saqqara, at Memphis, Egypt’s ancient capital, include painted sarcophagi, preserved mummies, bronze statues and ritual vessels that are also in the museum’s collection.

-Besides gallery space, gardens, and a conservation studio, the museum will also include a conference center, restaurants, shops, a library, a theater and a dedicated children’s museum, inviting younger visitors to discover the magic of ancient Egypt through interactive activities and workshops.
+Besides gallery space, gardens and a conservation studio, the museum also includes a conference center, restaurants, shops, a library, a theater and a dedicated children’s museum, inviting younger visitors to discover the magic of ancient Egypt through interactive activities and workshops.

 It has taken more than 20 years to near completion.